Nilpotent Charges of a Toy Model of Hodge Theory and an ${\cal N}$ = $2$ SUSY Quantum Mechanical Model: (Anti-)Chiral Supervariable Approach: Nilpotency and Absolute Anticommutativity: Supervariable Method

 due to the mappings: $\partial_\theta \leftrightarrow (s_{ab}, s_{ad})$ and $\partial_{\bar \theta} \leftrightarrow (s_{b}, s_{d})$ and the limiting cases of the superfields (when $\theta = \bar\theta = 0$).
 It is very clear that

-where we have exploited the standard definition of a generator for continuous symmetry transformation.
+where we have exploited the standard definition of a {\it generator} for a given {\it continuous} symmetry transformation.
 The crucial point is to note that the properties of the nilpotency and absolute anticommutativity are inter-connected in a beautiful fashion.
-We stress that the above relations have been obtained due to our knowledge of the superfield formalism.
+We stress that the above relations have been obtained due to our knowledge of the supervariable formalism.